 The Grad/Dropout Rate report shows the percent of public high school students who, after beginning ninth grade four, five or six years ago, graduated or dropped out of school.

 Select your district under Edit Report/Find Location.
 Under Report Settings, choose the desired school year; Rate Year - 4-year; Report Category - Gender.
-Then click View Results.
-When your report appears, you will see a Snapshot view comparing graduation rates by gender.

 Which high schools in my district are most successful in graduating students in four years?